 - Closed-angle glaucoma (acute glaucoma) results from a sudden, complete blocking of the fluid flowing out of the eye.
 Symptoms may include severe pain, nausea, vomiting, blurred vision and seeing a rainbow halo around lights.
 Closed-angle glaucoma is a medical emergency and must be treated immediately or blindness could result in one or two days.

 - Currently, there is no “cure” for glaucoma; however, early diagnosis and treatment can control glaucoma before vision loss or blindness occurs.

 - There are several tests that can help your eye care professional detect glaucoma.
 These include a visual acuity test, visual field test, dilated eye exam, tonometry (which measures the pressure inside of the eye) and pachymetry (which uses ultrasonic waves to help determine cornea thickness).
 Individuals at high risk for glaucoma should have a dilated pupil eye examination, including a visual field test annually.

 Early treatment for open-angle glaucoma will usually begin with medications that either help the eye to drain fluid more effectively or cause it to produce less fluid.
 Several forms of laser surgery can also help fluid drain from the eye.

-Our glaucoma patients come to us from Salem, Beverly, Danvers, Marblehead, Peabody, Lowell, Swampscott and North Shore Boston in Essex County, MA.
+Our glaucoma patients come to us from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 We provide the following products and services:

 Are you suffering from glaucaoma?
 At Banville Optical, we can help you with your eye condition.
-Call us at (978) 745-2774 or fill out our online Request an Appointment to schedule a consultation with our resident optician Richard Rizkalla, RDO, NCLC.
-Come visit us at our Salem, MA office.
+Call us at (978) 745-2774 or fill out our online Make an Appointment form to schedule a consultation with our resident optician Richard Rizkalla, RDO, NCLC.